mehrdad-abdi/code-simplicity-farsi/README.md

 # code-simplicity-farsi
-A persian translation for the book Code Simplicity: The Fundamentals of Software
+A persian translation for the book **Code Simplicity: The Fundamentals of Software** by *Max Kanat-Alexander*.

 The original book is accessible from https://www.codesimplicity.com/book/